Residence Life & Campus Housing

 Security cameras: Exterior security cameras are installed at the residence halls for the safety of all residents.

-The Assistant Director of Student Life is a live-in professional staff member at the Residence Halls.
-Student staff members (Resident Assistants) are on duty from 8pm-Midnight every night, and are on-call 24 hours a day (518-354-3313).
-Additional professional staff members, including the Assistant Director, serve in an Emergency Availability on-call rotation.
+The Associate Director of Residence Life & Housing is a live-in professional staff member at the Residence Halls.
+Student staff members (Resident Assistants) are on duty from 8pm-Midnight every night, and are on-call 24 hours a day.
+Additional professional staff members, including the Faculty/Staff-in-Residence, serve in an Emergency Availability on-call rotation.
 Resident Assistants are expected to report anything unusual to the professional staff for a coordinated response.

-- The Assistant Director of Student Life is a professional staff member who lives and works in the residence hall complex, supervising all Resident Assistants and acting on behalf of the North Country Community College Association and the College.
-The Assistant Director is trained to handle many responsibilities including those related to safety, emergencies, and security.
+- The Associate Director of Residence Life & Housing is a professional staff member who lives and works in the residence hall complex, supervising all Resident Assistants and acting on behalf of the North Country Community College Association and the College.
+The Associate Director is trained to handle many responsibilities including those related to safety, emergencies, and security.

 - In every residence hall, a Resident Assistant is assigned to enforce safety and security policies as well as keep an eye on the health and safety of the residents.

 The College makes students aware of safety concerns and tips through hall meetings, accessibility of the staff, presentations, brochures and pamphlets.
-Any student with a particular question or concern should pay a visit to his or her Resident Assistant or the Assistant Director of Student Life.
+Any student with a particular question or concern should pay a visit to his or her Resident Assistant or the Associate Director of Residence Life & Housing.